xiiizoux/yt-dlp-webui/README.md

 # yt-dlp Web UI

+A simple web interface for [yt-dlp](https://github.com/yt-dlp/yt-dlp), a powerful YouTube-DL fork with additional features and fixes.

 ## Description

 This project provides a web-based user interface for the powerful `yt-dlp` command-line video downloader.
 Its purpose is to offer a more user-friendly way to interact with some of `yt-dlp`'s most common features without needing to use the command line directly.